-When shopping for round diamonds (or any diamonds for that matter…), there are a few techniques which can be used to help you locate the best option which fits into your budget.
+When shopping for round diamonds (or any diamonds for that matter…), there are a few techniques that can be used to help you locate the best option which fits into your budget.

 Tip #1: Choose a round diamond with a "Good" cut

-The first trick we have already touched on – smart juggling of the 4C’s.
-If you know which of the 4C’s matter the most to you, you can search for stones which best meet your needs and, thus, invest your dollars into exactly what you want.
-However, you now know that, when it comes to the Cut grade of a round diamond, it is wise to select stones which have, at the very least, a grade of Good.
+The first trick we have already touched on - smart juggling of the 4C's.
+If you know which of the 4C's matter the most to you, you can search for stones that best meet your needs and, thus, invest your dollars into exactly what you want.
+However, you now know that, when it comes to the Cut grade of a round diamond, it is wise to select stones that have, at the very least, a grade of Good.
 Although plentiful on the market, stones with lower cut grades will be noticeably dark and dull, lacking brightness, fire, and scintillation.

 Tip #2: Choose a round diamond that is slightly below your "magic" number

-Another neat money-saving technique has to do with, what many in the trade call, “magic sizes”.
+Another neat money-saving technique has to do with, what many in the trade call, "magic sizes".
 This term describes how there are significant jumps in price-per-carat costs which occur at specific, round carat weights.
-By “round” weights, I mean numbers which are easy for people to wrap their minds around, like 0.25, 0.5, 1.0, and 1.5.
-If you know what size diamond you are looking for, choosing a stone which weighs slightly less than the nearest “magic size” may save you a significant amount of money.
+By "round" weights, I mean numbers that are easy for people to wrap their minds around, like 0.25, 0.5, 1.0, and 1.5.
+If you know what size diamond you are looking for, choosing a stone that weighs slightly less than the nearest "magic size" may save you a significant amount of money.
 For instance, if you really want a 1.0-carat diamond, it makes sense to search for one which weighs 0.97 or 0.98 carats.
-Your eye won’t be able to tell that the diamond is 0.02 carats less than your target weight, but your wallet will.
+Your eye won't be able to tell that the diamond is 0.02 carats less than your target weight, but your wallet will.